matteoquintiliani/earthworm-docker-sandbox/README.md

 EW_SVN_REVISION = 8136
 ```

-Log of Subversion revisions are available from following url: [http://earthworm.isti.com/trac/earthworm/log/](http://earthworm.isti.com/trac/earthworm/log/)).
+Changelog of Earthworm subversion revisions are available from following url: [http://earthworm.isti.com/trac/earthworm/log/](http://earthworm.isti.com/trac/earthworm/log/)).

-If you want to compile an old version of Earthworm you can set variables `EW_SVN_BRANCH` and/or `EW_SVN_REVISION`.
+If you want to compile a previous version of Earthworm you can set variables `EW_SVN_BRANCH` and/or `EW_SVN_REVISION`.
 For example:

 ```sh
 make EW_SVN_REVISION=8068 build